MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module.md

  ```powershell
 wevtutil im CCGEvents.man
  ```

+> [!NOTE]
-Note: The logging manifest file needs to be provided by Microsoft.
+> The logging manifest file needs to be provided by Microsoft.

 ## Setup sample application using gMSA